-Translational Preclinical Research
+Translational Research

 Studies of endoglin biology using choriocarcinoma cell lines indicate that higher levels of endoglin expression are associated with greater degrees of resistance to chemotherapy.
 Chemotherapy treatment also led to an increase in endoglin expression on choriocarcinoma cell lines.
 Serum endoglin and BMP levels were higher in pretreatment samples of women who developed GTN that was resistant to chemotherapy, with BMP levels showing a greater ability to predict resistance than the traditional scoring system that is routinely used to assess prognosis in GTN.
-We plan to assess BMP levels are assessed in patients with GTN and other tumor types as part of ongoing Phase 2 studies to determine if serum levels of this activating endoglin ligand will predict which patients are most responsive to TRC105 treatment.
+We plan to assess BMP levels in patients with GTN and other tumor types as part of ongoing Phase 2 studies to determine if serum levels of this activating endoglin ligand will predict which patients are most responsive to TRC105 treatment.
+Soluble biomarker studies in patients with renal cell carcinoma in a Phase 1b trial indicated that baseline osteopontin and TGF-β receptor 3 concentrations were associated with response rate.
+Assessment of endoglin expression on archival tumor tissue from patients with soft tissue sarcoma did not indicate that tumor endoglin expression correlated with improved PFS following treatment with TRC105 and Votrient.
+Circulating tumor cells will be studied in the Phase 3 angiosarcoma trial to assess whether endoglin expression on tumor cells at the time of treatment initiation correlate with efficacy.